-Whether your business is set up as a sole proprietorship or a single-member LLC, your tax returns for 2014 are due on April 15, same as for individuals.1 Are you taking advantage of the tax deductions available for small-business ownership?
+Whether your business is set up as a sole proprietorship or a single-member LLC, your tax returns for 2015 are due on April 18, same as for individuals.
+(The deadline for filing taxes is extended this year to April 18 because of Emancipation Day.)
+Are you taking advantage of the tax deductions available for small-business ownership?

-We spoke with Wade Wiitala, a certified public accountant in Plymouth, Minnesota, who shared with us some tips he gives his small-business clients regarding business deductions.
-See how you might benefit from these deductions as you finalize your 2014 tax records and get a good start on 2015.
+We spoke with Wade Wiitala, a certified public accountant in New Hope, Minnesota, who shared with us some tips he gives his small-business clients regarding business deductions.
+See how you might benefit from these deductions as you finalize your 2015 tax records and get a good start on 2016.
 You can read them in order as shown or click on the links below to drop down to a particular section:

 - Startup deductions.
 When you open your small business, you can deduct $5,000 for startup costs and another $5,000 for later organizational costs.
 Any amount over these figures must be amortized over 15 years.

 - E-commerce businesses.
-Recent state sales tax laws are changing the way e-commerce businesses are managing their accounts.
+Recent state sales tax laws are changing how online businesses are managing their accounts.
 If you do business nationally, be aware that any out-of-state purchases may be subject to your state’s sales and use taxes.
-Wiitala advises working with a sales tax expert who can help set up a sales tax accounting system.
+Wiitala advises working with a sales tax professional who can help set up a sales tax accounting system.

 - Home-office deductions.
 You can calculate the deduction for your home office in two ways.
 The first is based on square footage.
 If your house is 1,000 square feet and your office space is 100 square feet, then you can deduct 10 percent of your repairs, utilities, mortgage interest, property taxes and home insurance directly against your self-employment income.
 If any expenses apply directly to your business ― such as repair work done only to your home office ― you can deduct 100 percent.
 You can also depreciate the cost of your home office over 39 years.
 The second option is the simplified method.
 Basically, you get a standard deduction of $5 per square foot of your home used for business (maximum 300 square feet).
 No depreciation of the home office is allowed under the simplified method.
 Note that in both options, the space designated for your business must be used only for your business.